gcallah/JohnGray/papers/callahan.md

 "At times [Hayek] seems to subscribe to a doctrine of historical progress which... cannot be endorsed by any twentieth century conservative" (1996, p.
 38)

-"since much of contemporary culture is possessed by a death-wish brought on by pathological developments in some of our oldest traditions, a modern conservative must also be a moral and intellectual radical" (1996, p.
+Gray concludes that, "since much of contemporary culture is possessed by a death-wish brought on by pathological developments in some of our oldest traditions, a modern conservative must also be a moral and intellectual radical" (1996, p.
 39)

 #### Oakeshott